pnp/blog/content/post/microsoft-teams-community-call-april-2021.md

-Microsoft Teams monthly community calls are targeted at anyone who\'s interested in Microsoft Teams development topics.
+Microsoft Teams monthly community calls are targeted at anyone who's interested in Microsoft Teams development topics.
 This includes Microsoft Teams, Bots, App templates, Samples, and more.
 Details on the Microsoft 365 community